northshorewc/ccr2016/docs/index.md

 > <sub>1,2,3-trichloropropane, 1,1-dichloroethane, 1,3-butadiene, 1,4-dioxane, bromochloromethane (Halon 1011), bromomethane, chlorate, chlorodifluoromethane (HCFC-22), chloromethane, chromium, chromium-6, cobalt, molybdenum, perfluorobutanesulfonic acid (PFBS), perfluoroctanoic acid (PFOA), perfluoroheptanoic acid (PFHpA), perfluorohexanesulfonic acid (PFHxS), perfluorononanoic acid (PFNA), perfluorooctanesulfonic acid (PFOS), strontium, vanadium</sub>

-[^1]: No more than 5.0% samples total coliform-positive (TC-positive) in a month are allowed.
-For each of our members, no more than one sample can be total coliform-positive per month.
-Every sample that has total coliform must be analyzed for either fecal coliforms or E. coli if two consecutive TC-positive samples, and one is also positive for E.coli fecal coliforms, system has an acute MCL violaton.

-[^2]: WDNR determines when compliance monitoring is to occur.
-Last compliance monitoring event was during the summer of 2015.
-Please note that copper does not have a maximum contaminant level.
-Instead it has an action level.
-To determine compliance with regulation, all results collected from monitoring event are ranked highest to lowest.
-The 90th percentile value of that set must at or below the 1.3 ug/L. The "level found" is the 90th percentile value from the latest monitoring event (2015).
-Ten percent (10%) of the samples were above this value and ninety percent (90%) of the samples were below this value.

-[^3]: Level found reported in this section is the average of all results for the calendar year.
+[^1]: "Level found" is the average level  during the calendar year.

-[^4]: WDNR determines when compliance monitoring is to occur.
-Last compliance monitoring event was during the summer of 2015.
-Please note that lead does not have a maximum contaminant level.
-Instead it has an action level.
-To determine compliance with regulation, all results collected from monitoring event are ranked highest to lowest.
-The 90th percentile value of that set must at or below the 15 ug/L. The "level found" is the 90th percentile value from the latest monitoring event (2015).
-Ten percent (10%) of the samples were above this value and ninety percent (90%) of the samples were below this value.
+[^2]: Ten percent (10%) of the results are at or above the 90th percentile and ninety percent (90%) of the samples are below.

-[^5]: The sum of these compounds is equal to TTHM.
+[^3]: The sum of these compounds is equal to TTHM.
 Individually, these compounds are not regulated.

-[^6]: Level found reported in this section is the LRAA.
-This value can include data from a previous year and can be higher than the maximum value found during the year.

-[^7]: Level found reported in this section is the average of all results for the calendar year.

-[^8]: Level found reported in this section is the LRAA.
-This value can include data from a previous year and can be higher than the maximum value found during the year.
-[^9]: Level found reported in this section is the average of all results for the calendar year.

 * * *